-Bereavement leave up to five (5) days per occurrence with pay will be available in the event of the death of the employee's spouse, child, step child, parents, and step parents.
-Bereavement leave of up to three (3) days will be available in the event of the death of the employee's mother-in-law, father-in-law, son-in-law, daughter-in-law, brother, sister, sister-in-law, brother-in-law, grandparents, grandchildren, aunts, uncles, nieces, nephews, or foster parents.
+Bereavement leave up to five (5) days per occurrence with pay will be available in the event of the death of the employee's spouse or significant other, child, step - child, parents, and step parents.
+Bereavement leave of up to three (3) days will be available in the event of the death of the employee's sibling, grandparent, grandchild, aunt, uncle, niece, nephew, foster parent or the spouse/significant other's mother, father, sibling or child.
 Such leave is nonaccumulative and shall not be deducted from the employee's accumulated sick days.